 Hover to see how factors connect to Foundational Reading Skills.
 Then click connected factors to explore strategies related to multiple factors.

 Approximately 20% (36 million) of adults in the U.S. struggle with basic literacy skills.
-Some individuals may also have learning challenges, such as dyslexia, which compromise Foundational Reading Skills.
+Some individuals may also have learning disabilities, such as dyslexia, which compromise Foundational Reading Skills.

 There are several component skills that contribute to understanding language at the word level.